ozaner/qRNG/README.md

 - `ibmq_qasm_simulator` 32 qubits (simulated)
 - `qasm_simulator` 8 qubits (simulated)

-Note that you need to input your IBMQ API token to access any of these quantum computers/simulators except for the last one `qasm_simulator`.
+Note that you need to input your IBMQ API token to access any of these quantum computers/simulators except for `qasm_simulator` which can be accessed locally via the instructions below.

 ## Installation
 You can use the pip package manager to install the [current release](https://pypi.org/project/qrng/) of qRNG (along with its dependencies):